hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 </div>

 # GraphQL/ArcQL Functions
+Any arbitrary GraphQL function can be triggered using the following endpoint.
 - Endpoints: /rest/v1/fn/{root}/{fn}
 - Replace {root} with either of query or mutation
 - Replace {fn} with ArcQL functions such as get, find, login, ... etc.
 ## POST
+`POST` can be used with functions that create resources on the server.
+The mutation upsert is an example.

 <div className={"code-container"}>

 <div className={"code-column"}>

+**Request**

 ```bash
 $ curl --location --request POST 'http://localhost:10000/rest/v1/fn/mutation/upsert' \
   --header 'authorization: eyJhb ...' \